 Actions taken by an employer such as hiring, firing and disciplining an employee are not considered events that could cause a psychological injury that would be covered.

-Generally speaking to support a claim of a psychological injury caused by a series of events there must be:
+Generally speaking, to support a claim of a psychological injury caused by a series of events, there must be:

 The WCB has a list of accredited psychologists that workers can contact regarding treatment for mental health issues arising from a work injury.

 This site provides general information about workplace sexual harassment only.
 It is not a substitute for receiving legal advice about your situation.
-Apply now to receive 4 hours of free legal advice.
+Request a Referral to receive 4 hours of free legal advice.

 The Shift Project is funded by the Department of Justice and delivered by the Public Legal Education Association of Saskatchewan (PLEA).